brandlewco/jesserieser-hugo-cc/content/collections/southern-living.md

 collection_description: >-
   A journey down one of the most ecologically diverse rivers in the Southeast reveals beauty around each bend.

+  The Flint River snakes down Georgia, a safe distance from I-85 and I-75, before joining the Chattahoochee River in Lake Seminole and cutting across the Florida Panhandle as the Apalachicola River.
+It is home to the endemic and feisty shoal bass and also to one of the country’s most beautiful and rare flowers, the shoals spider lily.
+It has a history with a few American Presidents.
+Franklin D. Roosevelt fished in the river, which was near his Little White House, and decades ago, it was saved by Georgia’s own Jimmy Carter.
+Yet the Flint remains somewhat obscure, which is both a benefit—for those seeking quiet refuge—and a liability.
+If the past has proven anything with this river, as with other wild places, you have to know it to want to protect it.
 collection_description_alignment: center
 slug: sl-flint
 collection_blocks: